A stay at Burleigh Court

 Dining at Burleigh Court

-Starting off dinner with a cocktail in the lounge was a great start to dinner and the menu looked very promising, with five starters and six mains to choose from, sourced mainly from local, seasonal produce.
+Starting dinner with a cocktail in the lounge was a great idea and the menu looked very promising, with five starters and six mains to choose from, sourced mainly from local, seasonal produce.
 Sadly the meal didn’t live up to the expectations set by the rest of the hotel, but there are plans to improve the restaurant up to 3 AA star status, which will hopefully iron out any lingering issues.

-We both decided to have two courses at £32 (three courses is £45) and so Stephen’s starter was sous-vide pig’s cheek, with ham hock bonbon and burnt apple puree, which was on the small side but quite tasty.
-For my main course I had the salted and oven-roasted skrie cod with braised fennel, samphire and chorizo, which sadly was extremely over-salted, while Stephen had the 32-day dry aged Longhorn beef loin which had a £5 supplement.
+We both decided to have two courses at £32 (three courses is £45).
+Stephen’s starter was sous-vide pig’s cheek, with ham hock bonbon and burnt apple puree, which was on the small side but quite tasty.
+For my main course I had the salted and oven-roasted skrie cod with braised fennel, samphire and chorizo, which sadly was extremely over-salted, while Stephen had a tiny portion of 32-day dry aged Longhorn beef loin which had a £5 supplement.

 We ended our stay at Burleigh Court with another lovely walk around the gardens – where we bumped into Emanuelle, who was planning her next round of planting – and purchased several jars of the delicious honey before heading home.

 Hotel information and how to book Burleigh Court

 Burleigh Court, The Roundabouts

 Contact Burleigh Court for group foraging dates.
 Individual tours also available on request.
 Foraging is available year-round.
 Depending on when guests visit and enjoy a foraging tour, they may find wild strawberries, lime trees leaves, nettles, rosehips and sweet chestnuts.